 - Default Settings - this tab shows the default alert integration configurations.
 Here you can set-up the default Slack channel, HipChat room, JIRA instance or PagerDuty service.

-While Email can be configured per user, the default Slack, HipChat, JIRA and PagerDuty integrations can only be setup by the account admin, as they are shared by all users accessing the installation.
+While Email can be configured per user, the default Slack, HipChat, JIRA and PagerDuty integrations can only be setup by an account admin or owner, as they are shared by all users accessing the installation.
 That said, you don’t have to use the default settings - all users can set-up a different integration for a specific alert in the View Settings dialog.

 The "View Settings" tab allows you to get an overview of all views and alerts